Jacob Markström: International play

 Markström has represented Sweden three times in junior tournaments.
-He backstopped the Swedes to a fourth-place finish in the IIHF World U18 Championships in 2008.
-The next year, he was placed on the Swedish World Juniors team and led all goaltenders with a .946 save percentage and finished second with a 1.61 GAA.
-Those impressive stats let him to earn Best Player honours at the goaltender position in 2009; his team also took home the silver medal.
-He again represented Sweden at the WJCs in 2010 and could not quite match his previous year's performance as Sweden earned a bronze medal.
+He backstopped the Sweden under-18 team to a fourth-place finish in the 2008 World U18 Championships.
+The next year, he played for Sweden junior team in the 2009 World Junior Championships, leading all goaltenders with a .946 save percentage and ranking second with a 1.61 goals against average (GAA).
+Backstopping the Swedes to a silver medal finish, he earned the Directorate award for best goaltender.
+He again represented Sweden at the 2010 World Junior Championships and could not match his previous year's performance as Sweden earned a bronze medal.
 Markström did post a respectable .927 save percentage and a 2.21 GAA, both good enough for second place amongst goaltenders in the tournament.

-In his first major tournament at a senior level, the 2010 World Championships, Markström played three games and recorded a shutout against Switzerland.
+In his first major tournament playing for Sweden senior team, the 2010 World Championship, Markström played three games and recorded a shutout against Switzerland senior team.

-Markstrom then won the 2013 ice hockey world championships with Sweden.
-He was the backup to Jhonas Enroth, and played 2 games in the tournament.
-He won both games, allowing Sweden to ultimately win this tournament.
+Markström then won the 2013 World Championship with Sweden.
+He was the backup to Jhonas Enroth, and played two games, winning both of them, which allowed Sweden to ultimately win the tournament.

-Markström was named to Team Sweden for the 2016 World Cup of Hockey in Toronto.
+Markström was named to Sweden's roster for the 2016 World Cup of Hockey.
 Named the backup goaltender, Markström played Sweden's opening game of the tournament after starter Henrik Lundqvist missed it due to an illness.
-In his lone game of the tournament, Markström helped Team Sweden defeat Team Russia 2–1.
-Sweden would end up losing in the semi-finals to Team Europe.
+In his lone game of the tournament, Markström helped Sweden defeat Russia senior team 2–1.
+Sweden would end up losing in the semifinals to Europe team.